A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

 \subsection{Dust charge gradient induced vortices}

-A mathematical model along with the numerical simulations was presented by Vaulina et al. \cite{Vaulinavortices2000,valinaexpvortices2001,Vaulinavortices2003,vaulinavortices2004,Vaulinavortice2010} to understand the self-excited dynamical structures in dusty plasma system having inhomogeneous plasma background.
-The authors observed the self-sustain vortex structures of dust particles in the presence of dust charge gradient along with orthogonal non-electrostatic force such as gravitational or ion drag force in the dissipative dusty plasma medium.
-A typical dust vortex flow pattern in the presence of dust charge gradient ($\beta_r$) along with gravitational force ($mg$) is presented in Fig.\ref{fig:fig5}.
-The mathematical model provided by Vaulina et al.\cite{Vaulinavortices2000,Vaulinavortices2003,vaulinavortices2004,Vaulinavortice2010} had helped to explain the experimentally observed dust vortices in planar rf discharge dusty plasma\cite{Samariandustyvorticeselectrode,valinaexpvortices2001}.
-In 2003, Agarwal et al.\cite{agarwalrotation} observed the rotating structures (vortices) in DC discharge strongly coupled dusty plasma in the absence of any external metal electrode.
-The vortex flow in such a dissipative dusty medium was understood by considering the dust charge gradient along with gravity.
-A recent experimental study by Choudhary et al.\cite{mangicorotating2017,mangivortex2018} has confirmed the dust charge gradient along with ion drag force or gravity as the driving force for vortex motion against dissipative losses in dusty plasma medium.
-In this work, authors proposed a novel experimental configuration using inductively coupled discharge to create large aspect dusty plasma with an inhomogeneous plasma background that can accommodate multiple self-sustained vortex structures \cite{mangicorotating2017,mangivortex2018} that is displayed in Fig.\ref{fig:fig6}.
-Thus, previous studies confirm the effective role of dust charge gradient along with gravity or ion drag force in the formation of vortex patterns in dust plasma systems.
+The self-excited dynamical structures (vortices) in a dusty plasma system having an inhomogeneous plasma background were explored by Vaulina et al. \cite{Vaulinavortices2000,valinaexpvortices2001,Vaulinavortices2003,vaulinavortices2004,Vaulinavortice2010}.
+The role of dust charge gradient along with orthogonal non-electrostatic force such as gravitational or ion drag force in such dissipative dusty plasma medium in the formation of vortices were discussed in Sec.\ref{sec:secII}B. A typical dust vortex flow pattern in the presence of dust charge gradient ($\beta_r$) along with gravitational force ($mg$) is presented in Fig.\ref{fig:fig12}.
+The mathematical model provided in Sec.\ref{sec:secII}B had helped to explain the experimentally observed dust vortices in planar rf discharge dusty plasma\cite{Samariandustyvorticeselectrode,valinaexpvortices2001}.
+In 2003, Agarwal et al.\cite{agarwalrotation} observed the rotating structures (vortices) in DC discharge strongly coupled dusty plasma without any external metal electrode.
+The vortex flow in such a dissipative dusty medium was understood with the help of a theoretical model provided in Sec.\ref{sec:secII}B. Ratynskaia et al. \cite{Ratynskaialargescalevortices2006} have performed the experimental study of dust grains in a 2D mono-layer complex plasma and reported a wide range of vortical flows or structures.
+One of the causes for the formation of large-scale vortices in 2D complex plasma was assumed to be charge inhomogeneity across the dust layer.
+A recent experimental study by Choudhary et al.\cite{mangicorotating2017,mangivortex2018} has confirmed the dust charge gradient along with ion drag force or gravity as a driving force to excite the vortex motion against dissipative losses in a dusty plasma medium.
+In this work, a novel experimental configuration using inductively coupled discharge was proposed to create a large aspect ratio dusty plasma with an inhomogeneous plasma background that can accommodate multiple self-sustained vortex structures \cite{mangicorotating2017,mangivortex2018}, as is displayed in Fig.\ref{fig:fig13}.